 Research Higher Degrees

 The Department of Archaeology offers the postgraduate degrees of Doctor of Philosophy (PhD) and Master of Arts (MA) by research and thesis.
 Research Higher Degree students are able to undertake research in a wide range of areas, subject to the availability of a supervisor in the Department and approval for the research being undertaken.
-To gain a better idea of where our research interests lie, see the staff pages for individual areas of expertise, or the thesis topics of our currently enrolled research students.
+To gain a better idea of where our research interests lie, see the staff pages for individual areas of expertise.

-For further information about undertaking a research higher degree in the Department of Archaeology at Flinders University please contact the postgraduate coordinator Dr. Jennifer McKinnon.
+For further information about undertaking a research higher degree in the Department of Archaeology at Flinders University please contact the Research Higher Degrees coordinator Dr Jonathan Benjamin.

 View and download from our library of Honours and higher degree theses completed in the Department since 1990